magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40431-->

-*  Admin users with restricted roles can now successfully add, update, or duplicate the pages that he has access to that are assigned to a hierarchy node.
+*  Administrators with restricted roles can now successfully add, update, or duplicate the pages that he has access to that are assigned to a hierarchy node.
 Previously, Magento threw a fatal error under these conditions.

 ### Video